micro/go-micro/README.md

 # Go Micro - a microservices client/server library

 This a minimalistic step into microservices using HTTP/RPC and protobuf.
+It's the first implementation of a microservices "spec" called [Micro](https://github.com/asim/micro).

 An example server can be found in go-micro/template.